Jcruzsalaverri/B-CUBE_spot_feecalculator/README.md

 ## Features

-- Download historical price data from Binance
+- Downloads historical trade data from Binance
-- Converts fees paid in any coin to USDT
+- Calculates fees paid in BNB and converts them to USDT
-- Outputs total fees paid in USDT as well as a coin breakdown
+- Outputs total fees paid in USD

 ## Prerequisites